 101 - Rose:

-What did the Doctor blow up the building Rose worked in for, exactly?
+Why did the Doctor blow up the building Rose worked in?
 The Nestene Consciousness that controlled all the plastic wasn't actually located there, and the Doctor knew this.
 And there was no reason to to it to get rid of the dummies, since there's plastic all over the city.

-It annoys me that when Rose finally enters the TARDIS, she just runs in without closing the doors!
+It annoys me that when Rose finally enters the TARDIS, she runs in without closing the doors!
 There's a monster out there about to kill her!
 She might not bother with it because they're just wooden doors to her, but...
-I guess it's just bad directing.
-It's just not apparent enough to the viewer that they close by themselves.
-You see a moment after that the doors are indeed closed, but...
-I just had a bit too much time to be annoyed before I saw that — huh — they closed by themselves.
+I just got hung up on it.
+You see a moment after that the doors are actually closed, but...
+I just had a bit too much time to be annoyed before I could see that they closed by themselves.

 104 - Aliens of London and 105 - World War Three:

-"I'm the only person on planet earth who knows they [aliens] exist."
-Oh Rose,
+"I'm the only person on planet earth who knows they exist."

-typical self-centered Rose.
-Noo, of course the Doctor hasn't told anyone else about aliens over the course of his long life.
+Noo, of course the Doctor hasn't told anyone else about aliens over the course of his life.
 No, she's the only one on earth.
-Starting to dive into the pool of "things that annoy me about Rose Tyler" right here.

 Not actually Who-related, but: When a camera stays too long on a person that is talking to another person off screen, you can just bet that the other person is nowhere to be seen when the camera moves.
-Because if you watch a lot of TV, you know that in a normal scene, the angle always shifts between the speaker and the one that listens, even though the second part doesn't say anything.
-So when you are supposed to be suprised that the other person is gone, well, I ain't!
-So there!
+In a normal scene, the angle always shifts between the speaker and the one that listens, even though the second party doesn't say anything.
+So when you are supposed to be surprised that the other person is gone, well, it doesn't really work.

-ally?
+"[The Doctor] is not my boyfriend, he's better than that, he's much more important—" Oh God, Rose, really?
 Right in front of your actual boyfriend?
 How do you say something like that to a person?
-I just can't understand why so many people loved Rose when she constantly spews out stuff like that to people she's supposed to care about.
+I just can't understand why so many people loved Rose when she constantly crap like this to people she's supposed to care about.

 "I could save the world and lose you."
 Ugh, the look that passes between them.
 This feels like the very first moment where the Doctor/Rose-romance starts.
 And Rose actually smiles.
 And I don't like the way she smiles, it's kind of like a smirk.
 I have two big problems with the Doctor/Rose pairing:

-And then Harriet Jones commands him to "do it" as well.
-And now he grins?
+Then Harriet Jones commands him to "do it" as well.
+And this time he smiles?
 So now it's suddenly really fun to maybe lose Rose?

 107 - The Long Game:

 I wonder why people always call the ninth Doctor "the moody, serious one".
-He might have been a bit angry and desperate in "Dalek", but who wouldn't when you are face to face with an enemy you thought you sacrificed your entire race to destroy.
+He might have been a bit angry and desperate in "Dalek", but who wouldn't be if you are facing an enemy you thought you sacrificed your entire race to destroy.
 In most of the other episodes, he's usually quite cheerful.

 108 - Father's Day:

-Wow, Rose.
-Way to be sensitive there.
+Nice and sensitive here, Rose.
 That wasn't a good enough reason for you to listen to him?
 His entire RACE gone, and he can't go back to save them? ......all right, I get it, she's only human, and I guess it's probably hard to imagine something on that scale when you've just saved your father.
 I'll give her that one.

-Aww, the hug when Pete realizes who Rose is. ^^
+Aww, the hug when Pete realises who Rose is.
+That's a lovely moment.

 "This is my fault."
 "No love, this is my fault.
 I'm your dad, it's my job for it to be my fault."
 Aww, Pete. :)